STUDENT GAINS PRACTICAL FIELD EXPERIENCE

 – Paul Amato, Natural Resources Major

-INTERNSHIP: Natural Resources Assistant with the HSU Natural Resources Department
+INTERNSHIP: Natural Resources Assistant with the Humboldt Natural Resources Department

 As an intern for the Natural Resources Department, Paul assisted with a number of marketing efforts.
 He distributed electronic and hard copy marketing materials in the campus community, created and delivered event publicity, and he helped plan and implement a campus-wide awareness program.
 He also worked on a Native American Symposium for the Dam Removal project, co-facilitating the symposium.
 In addition, he set up computers and documented department activities.
 “I was able to meet and work with other campus organizations to create something meaningful to my community, while gaining practical career experience.”